patrickdean/homegame/player-agreement.md

 See: [The Wangrod Defense](https://www.youtube.com/watch?v=JoYR3eCFqoA)

+## Role Play

+Role playing will be encouraged, but the players may role play to the level that they feel comfortable with.

 ## Narrate failure

-The players will narrate their skill failures
+The players will narrate their skill check failures

-## Role Play

-Role playing will be encouraged, but rhe players may role play to the level that they feel comfortable with.

 ## Loot Distribution

 Loot distribution may be determined by the players.
 I recommend an even split with the players agreeing upon magic item distribution, but anything is fine as long as it doesn't cause player conflict.

+## Player Absence

+Ideally, all players will be present at all times, but it is understood that this can't always be the case.
+In case of absence, please do your best to give as much notice as possible.